What bankers need to know about a government shutdown

 Agency funding

-The major banking agencies, including the Federal Reserve, Office of the Comptroller of the Currency and Federal Deposit Insurance Corp., are largely self-funded, and won't have their operations suspended as part of a government shutdown.
+The major banking agencies — the Federal Reserve, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corp. — are largely self-funded and won't have their operations suspended as part of a shutdown.

-The Treasury Department will be partially affected, and the Mortgage Bankers Association said that the Department of Housing and Urban Development will be as well.
+The Treasury Department would be partially affected, and the Mortgage Bankers Association said the Department of Housing and Urban Development would be as well.

 At the Treasury, most core tax administration activities will stop, and the Internal Revenue Service will furlough about two-thirds of its employees.
-The Treasury Department said that taxpayer phone calls will go unanswered, taxpayer assistance centers will close and most refunds will not be processed.
+The Treasury Department said taxpayer phone calls would go unanswered, taxpayer assistance centers would close and most refunds would not be processed.

-More than $300 million in awards to Community Development Financial Institutions will be put on hold.
-The Small Dollar Loan Program, which helps people in low-income communities avoid payday lenders, will have $9 million in funding delayed, and more than $200 million in funding for CDFIs will also be pushed back.
-The new CDFI Certification Application will not be available for new groups waiting to apply.
+Awards to Community Development Financial Institutions would be put on hold.
+The Small Dollar Loan Program, which helps people in low-income communities avoid payday lenders, would have funding delayed, and funding for CDFIs would also be pushed back.
+The new CDFI Certification Application would not be available for new groups waiting to apply.

 Consumer sentiment tends to fall during government shutdowns, and furloughed federal workers will have to rely on short-term loans like credit cards to make ends meet while they are not being paid.